pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 ### Upgrade:

-With multiple statefulsets supported, the user can modify the spec in the values.yaml then the Operator will range over all the statefulsets and select only one statefulset to upgrade at the same time.
+With multiple statefulsets supported, the user can modify the spec in the `values.yaml` then the Operator will range over all the statefulsets and select only one statefulset to upgrade at a time.
 So the basic progress is the same with older design.

-The user can modify all the statefulsets at the same time, but we only support upgrade one Pod at the same time.
+The user can modify all the statefulsets, but we only support upgrade one Pod at a time.

 For example, the user can change the images from v2.1.0(Figure 5) to v2.2.0(Figure 6) to upgrade the cluster from v2.1.0 to v2.2.0: